NAlbuquerque/Rename-Publish-Tabs-for-EE/README.md

 ###Installation###
 1. Move the rename_publish_tabs folder to your ./system/expressionengine/third_party/ folder.
 2. Enable the accessory from the Add-ons > Accessories menu.
+3. (Optional) Enable the accessory only in the Content page by editing the accessory settings.
+Even though the accessory will only run on the content publish screens by default, this extra step will prevent EE from even acknowledging it on other pages.

 ### Usage ###
 1. Go to any publish entry page and click 'Show Toolbar' to edit your publish layout.